erenkycnn/basket-mini-app/README.md

 # basket-mini-app

-Here is a simple basket app, it shows products that come from request responses.
-Then you can add to your cart, you can update quantity, and delete products from the cart.
+This is a simple basket app that displays products fetched from a request response.
+You can add items to your cart, update their quantity, and remove products from the cart.

 ## Installation

 ### Installation with Docker

-In the project files, when you run this code in the terminal, the project will run as a production.
+To run the project as a production build, use the following commands in the terminal from the project files:

 ```
 docker build -t basket-app. && docker run -it -p 8080:8080 basket-app